 King agrees that anti-union consultants and legislators don’t actually have VW employees’ interests at heart.

 “I would invite any of the representative from these special interests or any of those politicians to come work for a few weeks in the factory and see how they feel about issue,” he says.
 “They should walk a few days in our shoes … A lot of people would feel different about it if they got more of a chance to talk to some of the Volkswagen employees.”

-Full disclosure: The author’s mother worked on an auto assembly line at a VW plant in Westmoreland County, Pa., until it closed in 1988 and was a member of the UAW.
+Full disclosure: The author’s mother worked on an auto assembly line at a VW plant in Westmoreland County, Pennsylvania, until it closed in 1988 and was a member of the UAW.